ehamberg/typeclassopedia-md/typeclassopedia.md

 Dan Piponi then wrote two fascinating articles about using `Monoids` (and finger trees): [Fast Incremental Regular Expressions](http://blog.sigfpe.com/2009/01/fast-incremental-regular-expression.html) and [Beyond Regular Expressions](http://blog.sigfpe.com/2009/01/beyond-regular-expressions-more.html)

-In a similar vein, David Place’s article on improving `Data.Map`{.haskell} in order to compute incremental folds (see [the Monad Reader issue 11](http://www.haskell.org/sitewiki/images/6/6a/TMR-Issue11.pdf)) is also a good example of using `Monoid`{.haskell} to generalize a data structure.
+In a similar vein, David Place’s article on improving `Data.Map` in order to compute incremental folds (see [the Monad Reader issue 11](http://www.haskell.org/sitewiki/images/6/6a/TMR-Issue11.pdf)) is also a good example of using `Monoid`{.haskell} to generalize a data structure.

-Some other interesting examples of `Monoid`{.haskell} use include [/monoids_in_my_programming_language/c06adnx building elegant list sorting combinators](http://www.reddit.com/r/programming/comments/7cf4r), [collecting unstructured information](http://byorgey.wordpress.com/2008/04/17/collecting-unstructured-information-with-the-monoid-of-partial-knowledge/), [combining probability distributions](http://izbicki.me/blog/gausian-distributions-are-monoids), and a brilliant series of posts by Chung-Chieh Shan and Dylan Thurston using `Monoid`s to [elegantly solve a difficult combinatorial puzzle](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers1/) (followed by [part 2](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers2/), [part 3](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers3/), [part 4](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers4/)).
+Some other interesting examples of `Monoid`{.haskell} use include [/monoids_in_my_programming_language/c06adnx building elegant list sorting combinators](http://www.reddit.com/r/programming/comments/7cf4r), [collecting unstructured information](http://byorgey.wordpress.com/2008/04/17/collecting-unstructured-information-with-the-monoid-of-partial-knowledge/), [combining probability distributions](http://izbicki.me/blog/gausian-distributions-are-monoids), and a brilliant series of posts by Chung-Chieh Shan and Dylan Thurston using `Monoid`{.haskell}s to [elegantly solve a difficult combinatorial puzzle](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers1/) (followed by [part 2](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers2/), [part 3](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers3/), [part 4](http://conway.rutgers.edu/~ccshan/wiki/blog/posts/WordNumbers4/)).

 As unlikely as it sounds, monads can actually be viewed as a sort of monoid, with `join`{.haskell} playing the role of the binary operation and